Public Health and Education Equity Expert

-I am a PhD Candidate in Sociology at Florida State University and the Director of Business Development and Data Scientist at Knowli Data Science.
+I am a PhD Candidate in Sociology at Florida State University and a Partner and Data Scientist at Knowli Data Science.

 My areas of research and analysis include education, public health, early-career workforce inequalities, and strategic interventions that support racial-ethnic minorities in STEM and college students facing food and housing insecurity.

 I teach my students how to critically analyze our complex social world.
 In my interactive and engaging courses, students thoughtfully explore the connections between sociological concepts and our social, cultural, political, and economic lives.

 Leading interactive class discussions, modeling relevant current events analysis, and guiding collaborative case-study analysis, I teach students how to reflect meaningfully on social norms and prepare for meaningful engagement in civic society.

 “Emily Saras has been my most comfortable experience with a professor, nonetheless a math professor!
 She takes the time to listen to her students and guide them as much as possible.
 Hers may be the first A in a math course I will have received since 6th grade which means more than you will ever know.
 The icing on the cake is how wonderful of a personality she has and how she talks to our class as equals.”– Anonymous Student from Fall 2019 Social Statistics Course, through the Thank-A-Professor Program at FSU’s Center for the Advancement of Teaching

 In my Social Statistics and Introduction to Biostatistics for Public Health courses, I teach students how to overcome math anxiety and help them develop strengths in statistical analysis.